Mark Dantonio, Michigan State Head Coach

 In 2010, Michigan State Head Coach Mark Dantonio changed the uniforms to an all-new style produced as a result of a two-year rebranding partnership with Nike.
 The new jerseys contain a darker green, the font was changed to modern typeface and the team now has an alternate home jersey worn for big home games.
 The helmet has a wider tapering center stripe, which matches the plume of the Michigan State Helmet Logo when viewed from above.

-Michigan State Head Coach Mark Dantonio's current record at Michigan State is 33 - 19, earning a Big Ten Championship in 2010.
-Mark Dantonio was voted 2010's Big Ten Coach of the Year.
-Mark Dantonio has taken the Spartans to four consecutive bowl games and has beaten their interstate arch rival University of Michigan three times in a row.
+Michigan State Head Coach Mark Dantonio’s current record at Michigan State is 92 – 42, earning a Big Ten Championship in 2010, 2013 & 2015.
+Mark Dantonio was voted 2010 & 2013’s Big Ten Coach of the Year.
+Mark Dantonio took the Spartans to nine consecutive bowl games and has beaten their arch rival University of Michigan seven out of ten times.